-In response to concerns about the limitations of traditional CompStat and its potential to do more, the Police Foundation and Vera partnered to reimagine CompStat.
+In response to concerns about the limitations of traditional CompStat and its potential to do more, the National Police Foundation and Vera partnered to reimagine CompStat.
 Originally referred to as CompStat 2.0, the CompStat360 model was developed through the culmination of many research activities, which commenced with a number of police researchers and practitioners joining together to publish a series of white papers on the inclusion of community policing in police performance management.
 The white papers were made possible through a seed grant number 2015CKWXK013 from the United States Department of Justice’s Community Oriented Policing Services (COPS) Office and we are very excited to publish them as a resource to the community of practice.

 You can access this paper in a PDF downloadable file: